 In the summer of ’76, there was a dance at the local girls’ grammar school, so naturally I went.
 It was a really cool party; the Henrietta Barnett girls had a certain, not entirely undeserved, reputation, and the music was good: David Bowie, Bob Marley, the Stones and quality ’50s/’60s/early-’70s stuff.
 And then someone put on “Blitzkrieg Bop,” and I never wanted to hear another record again.
 And really, that’s about it.
 I could add that although I had my epiphany, I had already missed the Ramones opening for the Flaming Groovies at Dingwalls, London, in April of that year, but I caught them next year at the Roundhouse. at the time the best venue in London and in its day one of the bastions of London’s counterculture.
 They were supported by the criminally ignored Saints and an extraordinarily assured, intense performance from the Talking Heads that would have blown any other headliners into oblivion.
 I’ve been to many, many gigs down the years, and nothing I’ve ever witnessed has remotely compared to the Ramones that night.
 It’s so fucking sad that of the four bruddas, only Tommy is still with us.

-You’ve all seen so much Ramones footage, so videos of Dr. Feelgood doing “Roxette” and Kilburn & The High Roads filmed at the Hope & Anchor, Islington, London (everyone played there) after the jump.
+You’ve all seen so much Ramones footage, so videos of Dr. Feelgood doing “Roxette” and Kilburn & The High Roads filmed at the Hope & Anchor, Islington, London (everyone played there).